| CTRI Number |

 Will individual participant data (IPD) be shared publicly (including data dictionaries)?

-Response - NO
+Response - YES

 |